pola-rs/polars/py-polars/docs/source/reference/config.rst

 (whatever they were before entering the new context) on scope exit.

-You can take advantage of this by initialising  a``Config`` instance and then explicitly calling one or more of the available 'set_' methods on it...
+You can take advantage of this by initialising  a``Config`` instance and then explicitly calling one or more of the available "set\_" methods on it...

 .. code-block:: python